 The measure to determine whether frittata is healthy or not depends heavily on what you mix with the egg.

-If you add too much salt, highly processed cheese, lots of bacon and butter, you might not need a dietitian to tell you how that can impact your cholesterol levels if you have them in excess.
+If you add too much salt, highly processed cheese, and lots of bacon and butter, you might not need a dietitian to tell you how that can impact your cholesterol levels if you have them in excess.

 But if you are a healthy person without an allergy to eggs, leek, and chive and wonder if this frittata recipe is healthy, I am sure it is.